 Since retiring from my paid employment in 2010, I have launched a writing career.
-In addition to my blog, I have published a book and several short story pieces.
+In addition to my blog, I have published two books and several short story pieces.
 These have all been published from 2013 to the present.
 I intend to continue writing, submitting and hopefully publishing.
 Stay tuned for more announcements of my writing endeavors.
+But for now these are my published works.

 This is my latest book, released on June 30, 2018.
 In “Jesus in Shorts: Twenty-five Short Stories of Life-Changing Jesus Moments,” I’ve chronicled real-life stories from my real life.
 I meet Jesus in the most unexpected places and in the most unusual circumstances.
 Some of these encounters have been in places like the dentist’s chair, during my role as a Christmas elf, while driving my classic VW Beetle, in the middle of family crisis and many many more.